JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/README.md

 ### A2-1.
 Single-Layer Linear Neural Network
 A single-layer neural network is trained from scratch on the CIFAR-10 dataset for image classification.
+Here, I avoided using `nn.Linear.forward()` and `loss.backward()`.
+Instead, I implemented the forward pass of the linear layer and the backward pass (manually calculating gradients using the chain rule) entirely from scratch❗️
-Two different loss functions, SVM loss and SoftMax loss, are used to compare their performance.
+Two different loss functions, SVM loss and SoftMax loss, are used to compare their performance and they are also implemented from the bottom without using PyTorch modules.
 SVM classifier achieves **38.99%** for validation set while SoftMax classifier achieves **39.69%**.
 The figure below visualizes a learned weights of the linear layer.
 As you can see, the weights attempt to mimic the original object but a little bit blurry.